 The National AIDS Memorial (NAM), steward of the AIDS Memorial Quilt, partnered with the Southern AIDS Coalition to launch a major initiative that brought sections of the Quilt to communities in the southern United States as a teaching tool in the fight against HIV/AIDS.

 The AIDS Memorial Quilt helps us remember the unique lives and stories of those we’ve lost to HIV/AIDS.
 Drivers of change use the Quilt as a powerful tool to bring generations together and raise awareness about the impact of the ongoing epidemic.

-These powerful Quilt exhibitions featured more than 500 hand-stitched AIDS Quilt panels honoring Black and Brown lives lost to AIDS.
+These powerful Quilt exhibitions featured more than 500 hand-stitched AIDS Quilt panels honoring Black and Latinx lives lost to AIDS.
 Included were new, never-before-seen panels made by local individuals and communities.

 Funded by a $2.4 million grant from Gilead Sciences, programming utilized interactive experiences, storytelling, panel-making workshops and more to engage the public.
 Through Change the Pattern, we inspired communities to take active roles in their health, challenge cultural stigmas, and continue the legacy of advocacy for marginalized individuals.

 PEOPLE LIVING WITH HIV